vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/08_THE_GREAT_GODS-CELESTIAL/5_Vivasvant.md

 +++

 Vivasvant is not the subject of any complete hymn in the Rigveda, where, however, he is mentioned about thirty times.
 The most important thing about him is his relation to Manu, the ancestor of the human race, who thence bears the name Vaivasvata or Vivasvant, taking simply his father's name as a sign of paternity.
 Men are also in the Brāhmaṇas styled directly his offspring, and the Rigveda ascribes to him as to other gods the fathership of the gods.
-His wife is Saraṇyü, the daughter of Tvaṣṭr, and he is the father of the Aśvins.
-To him and to Matariśvan Agni was first manifested, and he has Mätariśvan or Agni as his messenger.
+His wife is Saraṇyū, the daughter of Tvaṣṭr, and he is the father of the Aśvins.
+To him and to Matariśvan Agni was first manifested, and he has Mātariśvan or Agni as his messenger.
 Soma again dwells with Vivasvant and is cleansed by his daughters, doubtless, in the ordinary mythical style of the

-1 ÇB. vii.
+1 ŚB. vii.
 5. 1.
 5; JB. iii.
 272 (Akūpāra

 Kaśyapa).

-* ÇB. xiv.
+* ŚB. xiv.
 1. 1.
 1 ff.; TA. v.
 1. 1 ff.
 Cf. the same tale of Makha (=sacrifice), PB. vii.
 5. 6–16.
 Agni, Indra, and Rudra are slayers of Makha.

 'i.
 1.

-Viṣnu's connexion with Varuņa is slight and artificial; TS. ii.
+Viṣnu's connexion with Varuṇa is slight and artificial; TS. ii.
 1. 4.
 4; AB. iii.
 38. 3; PB. viii.
 8. 6; AV. vii.
 25.

 • i.
 156. 4.